 2. Make sure you use a US phone number and email address

 Do not use a WhatsApp number or international number.
-Use a US phone number and write it using the standard format in the USA, which is area code in parentheses, then the first three numbers, then a dash, and then the next four numbers: (503) 544-1195.
+Use a U.S. phone number and write it using the standard format in the USA, which is area code in parentheses, then the first three numbers, then a dash, and then the following four numbers: (503) 544-1195.

-Do not use an email address that ends in a foreign country such as: [email protected] Instead, use an easy-to-type U.S email address.
-For example: [email protected] Remember to check your email address!
-A good idea is to have one email address that you use just for job applications.
+Do not use an email address that ends in a foreign country such as [email protected] Instead, use an easy-to-type U.S. email address.
+For example, [email protected] Remember to check your email address!
+It’s a good idea to have one email address that you use just for job applications.